makilagied/rename/README.md

 # File Renamer and Mover
+RenamingV7 is the lattest working script which has been customized to ITRUST requirements

 This Python script renames and moves files from a source directory to specific destination directories based on predefined mappings and folder structures.
-It is designed to work on Windows and organizes files into a structured hierarchy under `OneDrive - iTrust Finance Limited`.
+It is designed to work on Windows and organizes files into a structured hierarchy under `OneDrive`.

 ## Features